 Due to a number of students with various food allergies, St. Anthony Grade School is a Peanut Aware School.
 Parents are asked to monitor products sent to the school.
-Parents should discuss food allergies with the principal, teacher, head cook, and nurse so unnecessary risks are avoided.
+Parents should discuss food allergies with the principal, teacher, and/or head cook so unnecessary risks are avoided.